The Midnight Express (professional wrestling): Dennis Condrey, Randy Rose and Norvell Austin (1980–1983)

 In 1980 a new team was formed in Southeast Championship Wrestling consisting of Dennis Condrey and Randy Rose.
 Norvell Austin adopted the masked persona of "The Shadow" and teamed with Brad Armstrong to defeat Condrey and Rose for the title on May 4, 1981.
 After losing the title back to Condrey and Rose on July 27, 1981, Austin turned on Armstrong and joined up with Condrey and Rose to form a stable (group) known as The Midnight Express.
 In the book The Pro Wrestling Hall of Fame: The Tag Teams Condrey explains that the name did not stem from the movie Midnight Express (although later versions of the Midnight Express would use the film's theme by Giorgio Moroder, or a cover version, as their theme music), but from the fact that they all dressed in black, drove black cars, and were out partying past midnight.

 Together the three men won the AWA Southern Tag Team title in the CWA and invoked the "Freebird Rule" to allow any two of the three men to defend the titles on a given night.
 The Midnight Express lost the AWA Southern tag team title to Bobby Eaton and Sweet Brown Sugar before returning to SECW in the spring of 1982.
 Upon their return to Southeastern Championship Wrestling the Midnight Express quickly regained the Southeastern Tag Team title from Robert Fuller and Jimmy Golden on September 27, 1982.
 The Express then became involved in a feud with the Mongolian Stomper and his storyline son "Mongolian Stomper Jr.", with whom they traded the Southeastern title.
 The Midnight Express's next challengers were "Dizzy Ed" Hogan and local wrestler Ken Lucas.
 The two teams repeatedly traded the title until the Midnight Express, using their 3-on-2 advantage, finally reclaimed the championship by the end of July 1983.
 The Midnight Express's final feud in the SECW was with the local heroes Jimmy Golden and Robert Fuller, who managed to drive the group out of SECW.
-After dropping the Southeastern Tag Team titles to Brad and Scott Armstrong, Austin, Condrey and Rose went their separate ways.
+After dropping the Southeastern Tag Team Championship to Brad and Scott Armstrong, Austin, Condrey and Rose went their separate ways.